-The ASHA SIG on Fluency and Fluency Disorders is a nationally recognized authority providing education, research, and support to help speech-language pathologists achieve excellence in assessment and intervention for people with fluency disorders.
+The ASHA SIG on Fluency and Fluency Disorders is a nationally recognized authority providing evidence-based education and resources to help speech-language pathologists achieve excellence in assessment and intervention for people with fluency disorders across the lifespan.

-- To support new and ongoing research on the nature, diagnosis, and treatment of fluency disorders.
+- To support new and ongoing research on the nature, assessment, diagnosis, and treatment of fluency disorders.

-- To improve the quality of life for people with fluency disorders through advocacy and public education.
+- To have a positive impact on the quality of life for people with fluency disorders through advocacy and public education.

 Study and Professional Issues